 Testing in this building will be done in the ground- and first floor.
 This is done in order to see if there are any difference when you have base stations located in the floor below you.
-The first floor will be able to pick up signals from the base stations in both the ground, first and second floors while the testing in the ground floor will only pick up signals from the base stations in the ground floor.
+The first floor will be able to pick up signals from the base stations in both the ground, first and second floors while the testing in the ground floor will only pick up signals from the base stations in the ground floor and in the first floor.